sml-mirror/grunt-generate-view-model/README.md

 | 1st param(name of view model)|     false    |name of view model ,which ignore ths field          |
 +------------------------------+--------------+----------------------------------------------------+
 ```
-* If parametr is not define - this property ignored in all view models.
+* If parameter is not define - this property ignored in all view models.
-* If you need to ignore several models, but not all - it need to write several same decorators with different name parameter
+* If you need to ignore several models, but not all - write several same decorators with different name parameter
 ```typescript
 @IgnoreViewModel()